ralish/bash-script-template/BACKLOG.md

 - glow show read from ~/tmp/bashlava_help.md or from a variable

 # 2) NEXT FEATURES

-- indent comments properly (no spacing)

-- new videos: since deploy is simpler
+- Produce new videos: since `deploy` is simpler and without `m`

-- update_changelog: don't write on disk
+- App_update_changelog: don't write on disk !!

 - add rules to more fct
 	- App_Is_Version_a_Valid_Number